Origin · 8-minute read

 06 · The new journey

 I built the system over six months.
 The first version was a single Sunday-morning script that ranked one sector by commit acceleration and emailed me the top five.
 I used it for myself.
 Sent the founder of #2 a three-line email about a specific repo file.
 He replied inside an hour.
 We talked the next week.
 I wrote a small cheque two weeks before he started raising.
-That sequence — code-side observation → specific email → reply → meeting → cheque before the deck — became the new shape of how I source deals.
+That sequence — engineering signal → specific email → reply → meeting → cheque before the deck — became the new shape of how I source deals.

 The product on this site is the same script, productised.
 The dashboard ranks 209 venture-backed orgs every Monday.
 The First Look Pass turns it into a one-sector deep dive in 24 hours.
 The Insider Circle adds spike alerts and a private community.
 The Sharp Tier is for funds that want it integrated into their CRM.
 Same lens.
 Different surfaces.